An Easter Countdown is the PERFECT way to celebrate this spring!

-I used an old Creative Memories frame to display our countdown, but the display options are limitless.
-You could display each name on a cork board.
-You could have your kids decorate a poster board.
-You could tape them to the fridge.
 You could make the chain and run it up the staircase railing or on a door frame.
+We put ours on a basket near the fireplace in the family room.
 You could even put the strips of paper in a basket and pull one out when you want to spend some time focusing on it with your family.

 Each morning, we pull off a new link and then read the verse that goes along with it.
 But there isn’t a right or wrong time of day to do it.
 You could read the verse with your family over dinner or have each child read the verse on their own throughout the day.
 I have my children journal about the name and verse in their journal so they spend a couple of minutes really processing that particular name of Christ.